csells/go_router/README.md

 1. all routing in the app will happen via schemeless absolute [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)-compliant names
-1. an entire stack of pages can be constructed from the route name alone
+1. an entire stack of pages can be constructed from the location alone
 1. the concept of "back" in your app is "up" the stack of pages

 These assumptions allow go_router to provide a simpler implementation of your